anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * **Storage Resources Manager**: provides a mechanism to provision virtual resources with the help of hardware storage resources

 * **Network Resources Manager**: provides a mechanism to provision virtual resources with the help of hardware network resources
+<a name="3.3"></a>
+## 3.3 Cloud Infrastructure Management
+Cloud infrastructure provides the capability to manage virtual and hardware resources via Application Programmable Interfaces or graphical user interfaces.

 <a name="3.3.2"></a>
 ### 3.3.2 Hardware Infrastructure Manager